pcfreak30/skyd/cmd/skyc/README.md

 ### HostDB tasks

-* `siac hostdb -v` prints a list of all the known active hosts on the network.
+* `skyc hostdb -v` prints a list of all the known active hosts on the network.

 ### Miner tasks

-* `siac miner start` starts running the CPU miner on one thread.
+* `skyc miner start` starts running the CPU miner on one thread.
 This is virtually useless outside of debugging.

-* `siac miner status` returns information about the miner.
+* `skyc miner status` returns information about the miner.
 It is only valid for when siad is running.

-* `siac miner stop` halts the CPU miner.
+* `skyc miner stop` halts the CPU miner.

 ### Renter tasks

-* `siac renter allowance` views the current allowance, which controls how much money is spent on file contracts.
+* `skyc renter allowance` views the current allowance, which controls how much money is spent on file contracts.

-* `siac renter delete [nickname]` removes a file from your list of stored files.
+* `skyc renter delete [nickname]` removes a file from your list of stored files.
   This does not remove it from the network, but only from your saved list.

-* `siac renter download [nickname] [destination]` downloads a file from the sia network onto your computer. `nickname` is the name used to refer to your file in the sia network, and `destination` is the path to where the file will be.
+* `skyc renter download [nickname] [destination]` downloads a file from the sia network onto your computer. `nickname` is the name used to refer to your file in the sia network, and `destination` is the path to where the file will be.
 If a file already exists there, it will be overwritten.

-* `siac renter ls` displays a list of uploaded files and subdirectories currently on the sia network by nickname, and their filesizes.
+* `skyc renter ls` displays a list of uploaded files and subdirectories currently on the sia network by nickname, and their filesizes.

-* `siac renter queue` shows the download queue.
+* `skyc renter queue` shows the download queue.
 This is only relevant if you have multiple downloads happening simultaneously.

-* `siac renter rename [nickname] [newname]` changes the nickname of a file.
+* `skyc renter rename [nickname] [newname]` changes the nickname of a file.

-* `siac renter setallowance` sets the amount of money that can be spent over a given period.
+* `skyc renter setallowance` sets the amount of money that can be spent over a given period.
 If no flags are set you will be walked through the interactive allowance setting.
 To update only certain fields, pass in those values with the corresponding field flag, for example '--amount 500SC'.

-* `siac renter upload [filename] [nickname]` uploads a file to the sia network.
+* `skyc renter upload [filename] [nickname]` uploads a file to the sia network.
   `filename` is the path to the file you want to upload, and nickname is what you will use to refer to that file in the network.
 For example, it is common to have the nickname be the same as the filename.

-* `siac renter workers` shows a detailed overview of all workers.
+* `skyc renter workers` shows a detailed overview of all workers.
 It shows information about their accounts, contract and download and upload status.

-* `siac renter workers dj` shows a detailed overview of the workers' download statuses, such as whether its on cooldown or not and potentially the most recent error.
+* `skyc renter workers dj` shows a detailed overview of the workers' download statuses, such as whether its on cooldown or not and potentially the most recent error.

-* `siac renter workers ea` shows a detailed overview of the workers' ephemeral account statuses, such as balance information, whether its on cooldown or not and potentially the most recent error.
+* `skyc renter workers ea` shows a detailed overview of the workers' ephemeral account statuses, such as balance information, whether its on cooldown or not and potentially the most recent error.

-* `siac renter workers hsj` shows information about the has sector jobs queue.
+* `skyc renter workers hsj` shows information about the has sector jobs queue.
   How many jobs are in the queue and their average completion time.
 In case there was an error it will also display the most recent error and when it occurred.

-* `siac renter workers pt` shows a detailed overview of the workers's price table statuses, such as when it was updated, when it expires, whether its on cooldown or not and potentially the most recent error.
+* `skyc renter workers pt` shows a detailed overview of the workers's price table statuses, such as when it was updated, when it expires, whether its on cooldown or not and potentially the most recent error.

-* `siac renter workers rj` shows information about the read jobs queue.
+* `skyc renter workers rj` shows information about the read jobs queue.
 How many jobs are in the queue and their average completion time.
 In case there was an error it will also display the most recent error and when it occurred.

-* `siac renter workers uj` shows a detailed overview of the workers' upload statuses, such as whether its on cooldown or not and potentially the most recent error.
+* `skyc renter workers uj` shows a detailed overview of the workers' upload statuses, such as whether its on cooldown or not and potentially the most recent error.

 ### Skykey tasks
-* `siac skykey add [skykey base64-encoded skykey]` will add a base64-encoded skykey to the key manager.
+* `skyc skykey add [skykey base64-encoded skykey]` will add a base64-encoded skykey to the key manager.

-* `siac skykey create [name]` will create a skykey  with the given name.
+* `skyc skykey create [name]` will create a skykey  with the given name.
 The --type flag can be used to specify the skykey type.
 Its default is private-id.

-* `siac skykey delete` will delete the base64-encoded skykey using either its name with --name or id with --id
+* `skyc skykey delete` will delete the base64-encoded skykey using either its name with --name or id with --id

-* `siac skykey get` will get the base64-encoded skykey using either its name with --name or id with --id
+* `skyc skykey get` will get the base64-encoded skykey using either its name with --name or id with --id

-* `siac skykey get-id [name]` will get the base64-encoded skykey id by its name
+* `skyc skykey get-id [name]` will get the base64-encoded skykey id by its name

-* `siac skykey ls` will list all skykeys.
+* `skyc skykey ls` will list all skykeys.
 Use with --show-priv-keys to show full encoding with private key also.

 ### Skynet tasks

-* `siac skynet backup` back up a skyfile.
+* `skyc skynet backup` back up a skyfile.

-* `siac skynet blocklist` lists the merkleroots of all blocked skylinks.
+* `skyc skynet blocklist` lists the merkleroots of all blocked skylinks.

-* `siac skynet blocklist add [skylink]` will add any skylinks separated by spaces to the blocklist.
+* `skyc skynet blocklist add [skylink]` will add any skylinks separated by spaces to the blocklist.

-* `siac skynet blocklist remove [skylinks]` will remove any skylinks separated by spaces from the blocklist.
+* `skyc skynet blocklist remove [skylinks]` will remove any skylinks separated by spaces from the blocklist.

-* `siac skynet convert [source siaPath] [destination siaPath]` converts a siafile to a skyfile and then generates its skylink.
+* `skyc skynet convert [source siaPath] [destination siaPath]` converts a siafile to a skyfile and then generates its skylink.
 A new skylink will be created in the user's skyfile directory.
 The skyfile and the original siafile are both necessary to pin the file and keep the skylink active.
 The skyfile will consume an additional 40 MiB of storage.

-* `siac skynet download [skylink] [destination]` downloads a file from Skynet using a skylink.
+* `skyc skynet download [skylink] [destination]` downloads a file from Skynet using a skylink.

-* `siac skynet isblocked` will check if a skylink(s) is on the blocklist.
+* `skyc skynet isblocked` will check if a skylink(s) is on the blocklist.

-* `siac skynet ls` lists all skyfiles and subdirectories that the user has pinned along with the corresponding skylinks.
+* `skyc skynet ls` lists all skyfiles and subdirectories that the user has pinned along with the corresponding skylinks.
 By default, only files in var/skynet/ will be displayed.
 Files that are not tracking skylinks are not counted.

-* `siac skynet pin [skylink] [destination siapath]` pins the file associated with this skylink by re-uploading an exact copy.
+* `skyc skynet pin [skylink] [destination siapath]` pins the file associated with this skylink by re-uploading an exact copy.
 This ensures that the file will still be available on skynet as long as you continue maintaining the file in your renter.

-* `siac skynet portals` list the persisted Skynet portals.
+* `skyc skynet portals` list the persisted Skynet portals.

-* `siac skynet portals add [url]` adds a Skynet portals which is either public or private to the list of persisted Skynet portals.
+* `skyc skynet portals add [url]` adds a Skynet portals which is either public or private to the list of persisted Skynet portals.
 The Skynet portal URL is of the form `url:port`.
 Add the `--public` if you want it to be public.
 It defaults to private.

-* `siac skynet portals remove [url]` removes the Skynet portal from the persisted list.
+* `skyc skynet portals remove [url]` removes the Skynet portal from the persisted list.
 The Skynet portal URL is of the form `url:port`.

-* `siac skynet restore` restore a skyfile.
+* `skyc skynet restore` restore a skyfile.

-* `siac skynet unpin [siapath]` unpins one or more skyfiles or directories, deleting them from your list of stored files or directories.
+* `skyc skynet unpin [siapath]` unpins one or more skyfiles or directories, deleting them from your list of stored files or directories.

-* `siac skynet upload [source filepath] [destination siapath]` uploads a file or directory to Skynet.
+* `skyc skynet upload [source filepath] [destination siapath]` uploads a file or directory to Skynet.
 A skylink will be produced for each file.
 The link can be shared and used to retrieve the file.
 The file(s) that get uploaded will be pinned to this Sia node, meaning that this node will pay for storage and repairs